gearglow/BotWTriad/Notes.md

 - "We're on a mission from the Goddess," Zelda said seriously.
 "We're getting the band back together!"
 Link chirped gleefully.
 Impa had never face-palmed so hard.

+- Title for the above crack-fic: The Champion Blues